asyncapi/extensions-catalog/extensions/x.md

 # Twitter Extension
-This document defines how to use `twitter` extension in AsyncAPI documents.
+This document defines how to use `x` extension in AsyncAPI documents.

 ## Overview
-This extension allows you to provide the Twitter username of the account representing the team/company of the API.
+This extension allows you to provide the Twitter/X username of the account representing the team/company of the API.

 ## Version
 Current version is `0.1.0`.